000GEV744/Credit-suisse-event-log-details/README.md

 # Credit-suisse-event-log-details
 Coding Assignment of Credit-suisse

-the service layered Architecture has been followed in this application where I am using two controllers one to save the events and other one to fetch all the saved events.
+The service-layered Architecture has been followed in this application where I am using two controllers one to save the events and other one to fetch all the saved events.

 I have used In-memory HSQL DB.
 Details of it must be available in the application.properties file.